Five consumer electronics market segments that will benefit from flexible OLCDs

 With the dawn of artificial intelligence and the increased role that robotics will play in our lives it will be critical that robots are not only able to perform certain operations perfectly but also display information to end-users to give a more intuitive interaction between robots and humans.
 Imagine a robot face whose entire surface is a conformed display like a human face!

 The applications of flexible OLCD are of course not limited to the above consumer electronics market segments.
-With OLCD currently being transferred into mass production, product designers, engineers and innovators will soon have access to this technology, and the possibilities are endless.
+OLCD opens up endless possibilities for product designers, engineers and innovators .

 For more information on flexible OLCD please contact firstname.lastname@example.org